Hallur20/Algorithms_Assignment_01/README.md

 avgcase:O(n^2) O(822287^2) = 676.155.910.369 times<br/>
 bestcase:O(n) O(822287) = 8222287 times<br/>

-the reason that worst case is in power of 2
+the reason that worst case is in power of 2 is because if the array was reversed, it would take the double amount of time to sort. the reason that best case is 'n' is because if the array is already sorted, it would take as long time as the length of the array.

- bestcase: avgcase:
 <h3>Selection</h3>

 worstcase: O(n2) O(8222872^2) = 676155910369 times<br/>